 Can I appeal a finding of medical inadmissibility?+

 A finding of medical inadmissibility can be addressed through the procedural fairness letter process (providing additional evidence) before a final decision, or through an appeal to the Immigration Appeal Division (IAD) or Federal Court after a refusal, depending on the application type.
 For some applicants, a Temporary Resident Permit (TRP) may allow entry despite inadmissibility on a case-by-case basis.
+Decisions are made by an IRCC officer or the relevant tribunal; this overview is educational, not legal advice.

 Important: Information is based on publicly available IRPA, IRPR, and IRCC policy.
-Medical inadmissibility thresholds and requirements change — always verify current requirements with the IRCC website.
+Medical inadmissibility thresholds and requirements change, always verify current requirements with the IRCC website.
 Not legal advice.
 If you are concerned about a specific health condition, consult a qualified immigration legal professional.

 🍁 Your Next Step